waldo2188/DatatableBundle/README.md

                 ->setGlobalSearch(true);
 }
 ```
-#### # Set search fields
+#### Set search fields

 You can set fields where you want to enable your search.
-By default search wont be active for actions column but you might want
-to disable search for other columns.
-Let say you want search to be active only for "field1" and "field3", you just need to activate search for the approriate column key
+Let say you want search to be active only for "field 1" and "field3 ", you just need to activate search for the approriate column key
 and your datatable config should be :

 ```php